K–12 Tour: Background

 The tour was officially announced on July 29, 2019.
 On the same day, the dates for the shows in Northern America were also announced.
 The dates for the shows in Europe were announced 2 months later, on September 20, 2019.
 More dates for Northern American shows were announced on February 11, 2020.
+It would conclude prematurely on February 17, 2020, in Brixton, England, due to the COVID-19 pandemic.

 Concert synopsis

 Martinez wore "soft, pastel-colored" costumes while dancers were "clad in baby-like clothing and slicked back hair".
 During "Show & Tell", Martinez "sang inside a rococo, heart-shaped box, arms shackled like a puppet".
 For "Nurse's Office", she was "strapped to an ornate hospital bed, being wheeled around by ominous school nurses".
 During "Drama Club", she danced and ironed clothes in a Venetian style drawing-room.
 During "Strawberry Shortcake", she performed "10ft in the air, atop a giant skirt, while the venue was gradually perfumed with the scent of strawberries".
 The show closed with a performance of "Fire Drill" while the screen showed an image of a notebook with the words After School written on it.